ey92/notes/4744/hw4/hw4.md

 ### 2
 _every vowel is adjacent to letter three_<br>
 **tree:** ```[result [.S [every vowel] [.VP [.V is] [.AP adjacent [.AP to [.A [letter three]]]]]]]```<br><br>
-Again, this was an introduction to playing with types, and learning to adapt trees between taking _et_ as an argument, as opposed to _e_.
+Again, this was an introduction to playing with types, and learning to adapt trees to take _et_ as an argument, as opposed to _e_.

 good test cases:
 - cat